 10. When in Doubt Put ‘Galapagos’ in Front of It

-The islands have endemic species that had evolved and adapted to the remote islands leaving behind their original characteristics.
+The islands have endemic species that have evolved and adapted to the remote islands leaving behind their original characteristics.
 It’s hard to actually get an exact number of endemic animals, but it’s over 30 for sure.
 Since these Endemic species are restricted to a geographical area and do not occur naturally in any other part of the world, they got the classification name ‘Galapagos’ when they were recorded.
 That’s why nearly every animal you point to and ask your guide, “What’s that?” will be answered with the word Galapagos ‘fill in the blank’.

 I found it a bit humorous after a while; Galapagos sea lion, Galapagos Giant Tortoise, Galapagos Albatross, Galapagos Hawk, Galapagos Penguin, Galapagos Pink Iguana, Galapagos hummingbird, Galapagos Finch, Galapagos Fur Seal…the list can go on and on.
 Even though I found it entertaining – it’s also pretty cool when you think about it; making the islands even more special.

 11. Ship Size Matters on your Galapagos Vacation

 While at first thought a small, single-guided ship may seem the most appealing way to go for your Galápagos Islands holiday, don’t choose too fast.
-Larger, multiple-guided ships actually offer distinct advantages for traveling to Galapagos Islands.
+Larger, multiple-guided ships actually offer distinct advantages for traveling to the Galapagos Islands.